nasa/fprime/Svc/Framer/docs/sdd.md

 `Fw::ComPacket::FW_PACKET_FILE`.

 <a name="fpi-impl"></a>
 ### 4.8.
-Implementation of Svc::DeframingProtocolInterface
+Implementation of Svc::FramingProtocolInterface

 <a name="allocate"></a>
 #### 4.8.1. allocate